Franyek/useful_scripts/README.md

 # Scripts for everyday usage

-  * Separate images by date: script can separate the image files by date into separate folders,
+  * Separate images by date: script can separate the image files by date into separate folders